-This article is part of a paid series that I’m writing as a brand ambassador for Michelin Guides.
+Updated 07.26.2018: This article was originally part of a paid series that I wrote as a brand ambassador for Michelin Guides.

 If you’re a long time reader, then it’s no secret that the North Rim is my favorite destination at Grand Canyon National Park (Alan’s too).
 One of the easiest—and most scenic—ways to explore this side of the “big ditch” is taking the 23-mile-drive from Grand Canyon Lodge to Cape Royal.

 Driving to Cape Royal on Grand Canyon’s North Rim